zuozhenggh/learning-library/solutions-library/ebs-migrate/source/source.md

 In this lab, you will:

-* Create a Subnet in which to host your source E-Business Suite environment
+* Create and configure a Subnet in which to host your source E-Business Suite environment
 * Create an Oracle E-Business Suite Instance using an Image from the OCI Marketplace
 * Configure and Start the EBS environment